onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 be used in a resource with the exception of the parameters for the OS::Nova::Server resource property availability_zone.

-R-91273 A VNF Heat Orchestration’s template’s parameter for the OS::Nova::Server resource property availability_zone **MAY NOT** be used in any OS::Nova::Resource.
+R-91273 A VNF Heat Orchestration's template's parameter for the OS::Nova::Server resource property availability_zone **MAY NOT** be used in any OS::Nova::Resource.